cosimg/blog/_posts/2023-03-18-Tokens-for-SussexSorrows.markdown

 Finally, tokens are needed representing forces.
 It is important to bear in mind that for running  Sussex Sorrows, two sets of tokens are requires - the facilitators use a full set of red and blue tokens, while the participants require one set of their own forces.
 Design and specific nature of these tokens is really up to personal preference; indeed, Sussex Sorrows could be run by simply writing on the maps, or one might even small-scale miniatures.
 As the Prussian Kriegsspiel traditionally uses tokens, however, so does the Conflict Simulation Group.

-Two sample sheet can be found below, providing sufficent tokens for a French division reinforced by a cavalry regiment and a British division-type formation consisting of a naval brigade, a volunteer brigade and a volunteer cavalry brigade.
+Two sample sheet can be found below (these are designed to be printed on A4 sheets), providing sufficent tokens for a French division reinforced by a cavalry regiment and a British division-type formation consisting of a naval brigade, a volunteer brigade and a volunteer cavalry brigade.

 The French division, in this case 7e Division d'Infanterie, has two infantry brigades on strenth with six regular batallions each; in addition, the first infantry brigade has an experienced batallion chasseur à pied on strength.
 The divisional artillery consists of four batteries of six 90mm De Bange field guns each, and an experienced cavalry regiment is attached to the division to provide a reconnaissance element.
 There are individual tokens for the brigade HQs and the division HQ, a telegraph section, a company of engineers and a field hospital.